How To Fill Out Form 1065: Overview and Instructions

 The required information for Schedule K-1 will be taken from the Income and Expenses section (Form 1065).
 It also covers the real estate income, bond interest, royalties and dividends, capital gains, transactions, and other guaranteed payments related to the partnership.

-About the Schedule L
+Step 5: Fill in the Schedule L

-To record details about your business’s assets you will need to prepare the balance sheet, hence the Schedule L. It is designed to record the business assets, liabilities, and capitals.
+To record details about your business’s assets you will need to prepare the balance sheet, hence the Schedule L. It is designed to record the business assets, liabilities, and capital.
 The IRS is fully informed about the financial condition of your partnership.

 When the IRS is looking into the partnership it has a distinct set of measures or protocols to follow.
 Hence they will look into the net income of the partnership in the records but also the one that is actually taxable.